binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### SecComp {#vps-identify-risks-docker-docker-engine-and-containers-seccomp}

 Secure Computing Mode (SecComp) is a security facility that reduces the attack surface of the Linux kernel by reducing the number of System calls that can be made by a process.
-Any System calls made by the process outside of the defined set will will cause the kernel to terminate the process with `SIGKILL`.
+Any System calls made by the process outside of the defined set will cause the kernel to terminate the process with `SIGKILL`.
 By doing this, the SecComp facility stops a process from accessing the kernel APIs via System calls.

 The first version of SecComp was merged into the Linux kernel mainline in [version 2.6.12 (March 8 2005)](https://git.kernel.org/cgit/linux/kernel/git/tglx/history.git/commit/?id=d949d0ec9c601f2b148bed3cdb5f87c052968554).
 If enabled for a given process, only four System calls could be made: `read()`, `write()`, `exit()`, and `sigreturn()`, thus significantly reducing the kernels attack surface.